 Outpatient services means an overnight hospital stay is not necessary.
-SHC’s Intensive Outpatient program is for Medicare patients 50 years and older who are experiencing behavioral or emotional difficulties but do not require inpatient therapies.
+SH’s Intensive Outpatient program is for Medicare patients 50 years and older who are experiencing behavioral or emotional difficulties but do not require inpatient therapies.

 What Does the Program Offer My Family Member?

 - Comprehensive psychiatric evaluation

 - Approximately six hours of therapy per week